matklad/notablog/README.md

 # This is not a blog

+## Mon Jan 11 17:43:03 MSK 2016

+I think one of the most compelling features of Emacs is its universal text user interface.
+And one of the main features of the interface is the absense of modal dialogs.
+Seriously, modal dialogs kill the flow, because their placement is totally unpredictable.

 ## Fri Jan  8 00:52:59 MSK 2016

 I've just realized that to become a daemon, one should kill one's father and